|

 4 postcards

-Consists of picture postcards of an aerial view of Texas Tech University
+Consists of picture postcards of an aerial view of Texas Tech University and the

-and the "Carol of the Lights" ceremony.
+"Carol of Lights" ceremony.

 Davis, Tommie